Impurity Quantum Phase Transition in a Current-Carrying d-Wave Superconductor: Abstract

 \section{Abstract}

-We study an Anderson impurity embedded in a $d$-wave superconductor carrying a non-zero momentum of Cooper pairs driven by magnetic flux through the Aharonov-Bohm effect.
-The zero-temperature impurity behavior is investigated by using the numerical renormalization group method in calculating the energy flows, the impurity spectral functions, and the effective magnetic moments.
-These results explicitly show that the local impurity state can be changed dramatically from the asymptotically free spin to the completely screened one by tuning the magnetic flux.
+We study an Anderson impurity embedded in a $d$-wave superconductor carrying a supercurrent.
+The low-energy impurity behavior is investigated by using the numerical renormalization group method developed for arbitrary electronic bath spectra.
+The results explicitly show that the local impurity state is completely screened upon the non-zero current intensity.
+The impurity quantum criticality is in accordance with the well-known Kosterlitz-Thouless transition.